tpotsis/DTv1.0/README.md

 [3] Potsis, T., Ricci, A., & Stathopoulos, T. (2024).
 On the reliability of the dynamic terrain method to generate ABL winds for environmental applications.
 Meccanica. https://doi.org/10.1007/s11012-024-01810-5

+[4] Potsis, T., & Stathopoulos, T. (2026).
+Wind flow and wind loading by using the Dynamic Terrain approach.
+Journal of Wind Engineering and Industrial Aerodynamics, 268, 106295. https://doi.org/10.1016/J.JWEIA.2025.106295

 For Question and Support contact: potsis.theodore@gmailcom